F5Networks/marathon-bigip-ctlr/README.md

  * Global HAProxy templates which can be supplied at launch

 ## Architecture
-The marathon-lb script `marathon_lb.py` connects to the marathon API to retrieve all running apps, generates a HAProxy config and reloads HAProxy.
+The f5-marathon-lb script `f5_marathon_lb.py` connects to the marathon API to retrieve all running apps, and updates the configuration of a F5 BIG-IP accordingly.
-By default, marathon-lb binds to the service port of every application and sends incoming requests to the application instances.

 Services are exposed on their service port (see [Service Discovery & Load Balancing](https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing)